It’s time to build a medical school as diverse as the communities its doctors serve

 Toronto Metropolitan University (TMU) is embarking on a new chapter that will help shape the future of health care in Ontario.
 In March 2021, the university received a planning grant from the provincial government that supported the development of a proposal for a new kind of medical school in Brampton.
 Approved by TMU’s Senate in March 2023, the proposal details the university's innovative approach to health education and the manner in which it will address growing gaps in primary care across the province and the country at large.

-A School of Medicine at Toronto Metropolitan University will be designed around five key pillars:
+Our School of Medicine is being designed around five key pillars:

 The use of innovation and technology to improve quality of care and patient outcomes.